Roroeffect/C4-GR4SS-Piano-demo/README.md

 The goal of the activity is to improve the stroke survivors tactile rerponse, cognition and motor skills.

-Made using javascript and starndard libraries for the piano notes.
+Made using javascript, css, html starndard libraries for the piano notes.